timvieira/blog/content/value-functions-are-lagrange-multipliers.md

 The dual problem is min $\lambda$

-As usual, setting the derivative with respect to the a Lagrange multiplier&mdash;in our case $\lambda&mdash;to zero results in a condition which says that the original equallity constraint should be satisfied, that is
+As usual, setting the derivative with respect to the a Lagrange multiplier&mdash;in our case $\lambda$&mdash;to zero results in a condition which says that the original equallity constraint should be satisfied, that is

 $$
 \begin{eqnarray*}